openfabr/fabr-cloud-bind/README.md

 # FABR Cloud Bind

+A tool that helps easily bind applicaton code with backend infrastrcture typically via a secret store like AWS Parameter Store or Hashi Vault.

+You provide the CLI a simple config file with parameter key names.
+It generates a client library in your repo.

-- `fabr-cloud-bind` source code for the CLI.
+- `fabr-cloud-bind` source code for the CLI. [[fabr-bind-cli/README]]
 - `sample-app` sample application to end2end test the genrated client lib.

 Copyright (C) 2023 Janaka Abeywardhana